aaronrhim/Stock-Market-Prediction/readme.md

 ![NVDA](./assets/gif/NVDA_Interface.gif)

 ### Results and Future Considerations
 Throughout this project, I gained exposure to the more technical side of the stock market.
+I realized too late that my model design was not a good choice.
+Using an LSTM to predict stock prices, while a good idea, required me to create more modular code in that it must evolve as time passes.
+This would require different methods to save a model checkpoint and continue training it on new data so it can test on the unforseen.

+1. Using sliding-window technique in a real-world scenario Due to my model only being deployed in a prototype scenario, I never really got the chance to test it and train it during the actual market hours.
+What this means is that I missed multiple integrals functions that are required for this model to work in the first place:
+- Code works in an infinite setting in that it will continuously grow without interruption
+- Code only works in market hours
+- Code works in the present